“It is useless to attempt to reason a man out of a thing he was never reasoned into.” – Jonathan Swift

 SMA: You’re making too much about the lack of research involving Maslow’s deficiency needs.
 Grants are hard to come by and researchers can’t investigate every harebrained theory.

 CL: Scientists are using brain scanning equipment to crank out almost two papers an hour.
 They’ve linked dopamine to autism, Alzheimer’s and Parkinson’s Diseases, success, failure, food, sex, video games, social media, celebrity worship, aversive behavior, nicotine, cocaine, heroin, and beer.
 I find it suspicious that there aren’t any studies looking into the connections between dopamine-induced addictions to ALL of Abraham Maslow’s deficiency needs, especially the emotional needs for safety/power, acceptance/approval/attention, and esteem/status.
-And I’m convinced that the same dopamine-induced aversion, that kept Galileo’s attackers arrogantly refusing to look through the astronomer’s telescope, is keeping today’s researchers from looking into the possibility that they’re addicted to dopamine-triggering emotions associated with safety/power, acceptance/approval/attention, and/or esteem/status addicts
+And I’m convinced the same dopamine-induced aversion, that kept Galileo’s attackers arrogantly refusing to look through the astronomer’s telescope, is keeping today’s researchers from looking into the possibility they’re addicted to dopamine-triggering emotions associated with safety/power, acceptance/approval/attention, and/or esteem/status addicts

 SMA: Turning out opposing views doesn’t make an idea correct.